treyzania/pew/README.md

 claim it as your own, sell it, or redistribute it under an incompatible license.

 Support for iOS may come in the future.
-IF you would like to contribute this or anything else, feel free.
+If you would like to contribute this or anything else, feel free to fork and make a pull request.